adamierymenko/kissdb/README.md

 choice if you need a long-lived database for critical data, since it lacks recovery features and is brittle if its internals are modified.
-It would be better for a cache of data that can be restored or "re-learned," such as keys, Bitcoin transactions, nodes on a peer-to-peer network, log analysis results, etc.
+It would be better for a cache of data that can be restored or "re-learned," such as keys, Bitcoin transactions, nodes on a peer-to-peer network, log analysis results, rendered web pages, session cookies, auth tokens, etc.

 KISSDB is in the public domain.
 One reason it was written was the poverty of simple key/value databases with wide open licensing.
 Even old